Azure/az-hop/docs/deploy/index.md

 `optout_telemetry: true`

-The setting can be applied by uncommenting thi line from the config file.
+The setting can be applied by uncommenting this line from the config file.